joeky888/dotfile/Software/Qt.md

 mingw32-make install
 ```

-Use latest MinGW-w64 with cmake
+Use latest MinGW-w64 with cmake (For non-Qt project)
 =====
 * $ choco install cmake.portable -y # Make sure cmake is in the $PATH
 * Download MinGW-w64 with posix and seh